patrick982/web-scarping/README.md

 ## Acknowledgments

 Inspiration, code snippets, etc.
-* the programm ist definitely inspired by some project I found on the and I give credits where needed.
+* the programm ist definitely inspired by some project I found on the internet and I give credits where needed.
 But I am still searching for the source to mention it here.